vigetlabs/wordpress-site-starter/README.dist.md

 Run `ddev start` to start the site.
 This will install WordPress files, composer packages, npm packages, and start the DDEV server.
 Once the server is started DDEV will automatically start Vite for local development.

 If this is the first time this project has been set up:
-1. Select English as the language.
+1. Select the desired language.
 2. Fill out the site information.
 3. Then click "Install WordPress"
 4. Once WordPress has been set up login with your user information.